usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

 Generate a Dataset
 ++++++++++++++++++
 The procedure for analysis for both spectrum class generation methods illustrated above is the same from this point on.
-The next step is to combine all spectrum objects for analysis into a :py:class:`MATS.Dataset` object, where we give the dataset a name.
+The next step is to combine all desired :py:class:`MATS.Spectrum` objects  into a :py:class:`MATS.Dataset` object, where we give the dataset a name.
 The order of polynomial to use for the baseline fit is also defined.

 .. code:: ipython3

    SPECTRA = Dataset([spec_1, spec_2, spec_3, spec_4], 'Line Intensity', baseline_order = order_baseline_fit)

-The :py:class:`MATS.Dataset` class contains a function to generate a baseline linelist analogous to the one for the parameter line list done outside of this example based on the order of the baseline fit, etalons, molecules, x-shift parameters, and segments as defined by both the spectrum and dataset objects.
+The :py:class:`MATS.Dataset` class contains a function to generate a baseline line list, analogous to the one for the parameter line list done outside of this example, based on the order of the baseline fit, etalons, molecules, x-shift parameters, and segments as defined by both the spectrum and dataset objects.

 .. code:: ipython3